 Your cycling fallacy is…

-Where roads are already busy, pollution levels will be high anyway, and in the most public example of cycling infrastructure taking road space from cars – on London's Embankment – there has been minimal difference in the levels of congestion and pollution.
-However, in the same place, the cycle lane now carries more people than the remaining traffic lanes at peak times.
+But where roads are already busy, pollution levels will already be high, and in the examples of cycling infrastructure taking road space from cars there has been minimal difference in the levels of congestion and pollution.

 The argument follows reasonable ‘common sense’ principles, but it naïvely presumes that removing road space has no effect on peoples’ choice of transport mode – adding more space for motoring has been shown to induce demand (i.e. encourage more people to drive) while creating safe environment for cycling has been shown to enable people to switch to cycling for journeys which otherwise would be driven.